-Proponents suggested at the September 25 hearing that the enumeration requirement of FRCP 26 does not apply to a First Amendment privilege, based as it is on fundamental constitutional principles rather than common law, the origin of the attorneyclient privilege and work product protection.
+Proponents suggested at the September 25 hearing that the enumeration requirement of FRCP 26 does not apply to a First principles rather than common law, the origin of the attorneyclient privilege and work product protection.
 Proponents contend that as the communications regarding Prop 8 involve political speech or association, Doc #197 at 11-12, they are entitled to a greater degree of confidentiality than common law privileges.
 In fact, as noted, it appears that any First Amendment privilege is a qualified privilege affording less expansive protection against discovery than the absolute privileges, such as the attorney-client and similar privileges.
 The First Amendment privilege proponents seek to invoke requires a balancing of interests that simply are not weighed in the area of attorney-client communications, and that balancing tends to limit or confine the First Amendment privilege to those materials that rather directly implicate rights of association.